 You can pay salaries to your employees by transferring the amount online directly to their accounts, integrated into this payroll software.

-When banking integrates with payroll software, it automatically does all payroll calculations, whether deducting taxes, adding bonuses, or incorporating PF, ESI, and other components in the salary.
+All payroll calculations are completed automatically when we link banking with payroll software.
+These calculations are about deducting taxes, adding bonuses, or incorporating PF, ESI, and other components into the salary.

 You need not spend time doing all these manually.